malkov-matvey/JoomTest/README.md

 ### Good to notice
 * I'm not managing lifecycle inside ViewModel and not saving state intentionally, as I think leaving it simplier here will be better.
 For example, I can use Subjects for it to save state inside ViewModel between Activity recreations.

+* Also, by making state saving in ViewModels we can bind and unbind to VMs in onStart/onStop, but it will require work as we also need to hold and refresh `paging` and `refresh` and `retry` signals in case our UI will be destroyed.
+So for now its just onCreate/onDestroy with mno state saving.

 * I made `PreviewActivity` singleTop, so it can be launched inside other apps like messengers when clicking deeplink.

 * I left just one `ViewModel` class because here it is kind of "pure" and holding no logic data, just `RestAdapter`, which seems ok for me.